openshift/training/beta-2-setup.md

 `default` namespace.

-In order to start creating things with the namespace of our project, we will need to declare our new namespace to use with everything:
+In order to start creating things with the namespace of our project, we will need to configure the CLI to use our new project:

-     openshift ex config set-context user --cluster=master --user=admin --namespace=betaproject
+     openshift ex config set-context user --cluster=master --user=joe --namespace=demo
      openshift ex config use-context user

 This is a bit cryptic, and client configuration is experimental at this